 The Minister's Policy Statement applies to all licensed child care settings.
-See the Before and After School Program Guidelines at http://edu.gov.on.ca/childcare/before-and-after-school-programs-guide.pdf.
+See the Before and After School Program Guidelines.

 Where programs are offered on school premises and adjacent to the instructional day, CMSMs and DSSABs should consider opportunities to align with school board Policy/Program Memorandums and other protocols to best support children in those programs, as appropriate.